AlbertMircea/ProjectAda/README.md

 ## Contact
-For acces to APIs or any questions, contact aaleznauer@gmail.com or open an issue in the repository.
+For access to APIs or any questions, contact aaleznauer@gmail.com or open an issue in the repository.

-To acces the APIs your IPv4 needs to be added in the Azure Portal by us!
+To access the APIs, your IPv4 needs to be added in the Azure Portal by us!